niwo/cloudstack-cli/README.md

 # Cloudstack CLI

-Cloudstack CLI is a [CloudStack](http://cloudstack.apache.org/) API client written in Ruby.
+cloudstack-cli is a [CloudStack](http://cloudstack.apache.org/) API client written in Ruby. cloudstack-cli uses the [cloudstack_client](https://bitbucket.org/swisstxt/cloudstack_client) to talk to the Cloudstack API.

 ## Installation